awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-cassandra-table.md

 + **Customer managed key** \- The key is stored in your account and is created, owned, and managed by you\.
 **Note**
 If you choose encryption with a customer managed key, you must specify a valid customer managed KMS key with permissions granted to Amazon Keyspaces\.
-For more information, see [Encryption at Rest in Amazon Keyspaces](https://docs.aws.amazon.com/keyspaces/latest/devguide/EncryptionAtRest.html) in the *Amazon Keyspaces Developer Guide*\.
+For more information, see [Encryption at rest in Amazon Keyspaces](https://docs.aws.amazon.com/keyspaces/latest/devguide/EncryptionAtRest.html) in the *Amazon Keyspaces Developer Guide*\.
 *Required*: No
 *Type*: [EncryptionSpecification](aws-properties-cassandra-table-encryptionspecification.md)
 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)